happycube/cxadc-linux3/README.md

 - When unloading cxadc, reset the AGC registers to their default values. as cx88 expects.
 This lets you switch between cxadc and cx88 without rebooting.

+### 2021-11-28 - Updated Documentaton

+- Change 10bit to the correct 16bit as thats whats stated in RAW16 under the datasheet and thats what the smamples are in format wise.
+- Cleaned up and added examples for ajusting module parameters and basic real time readout information.
+- Added notations of ABLS2-40.000MHZ-D4YF-T a drop in repalcement crystal that adds 40mhz 8bit and 20mhz 16bit abbility for low cost for current market PCIE cards.
+- Added doumentation for sixdb mode selection